MikroTik

-MikroTik (officially SIA "Mikrotīkls") is a Latvian network equipment manufacturer.
-The company develops and sells wired and wireless network routers, network switches, access points, as well as operating systems and auxiliary software.
-The company was founded in 1996, and as of August 2019, the company website reported an estimated 280 employees.
-In 2021, with a value of EUR 1.24B, Mikrotik was the 3rd largest company in Latvia and the first private company to surpass EUR 1B value in Latvia.
+MikroTik (officially SIA "Mikrotīkls") is a Latvian network equipment manufacturing company.
+MikroTik develops and sells wired and wireless network routers, network switches, access points, as well as operating systems and auxiliary software.
+The company was founded in 1996, and as of 2023, it was reported that the company had 367 employees.

+With its headquarters in Riga, Latvia, MikroTik serves a diverse array of customers around the world.
+The company's products and services are utilized in various sectors, such as telecommunications, government agencies, educational institutions, and enterprises of all sizes.

+In 2022, with a value of €1.30 billion, Mikrotik was the 4th largest company in Latvia and the first private company to surpass €1 billion value in Latvia.

 History

-MikroTik was founded in 1996 by John Tully and Arnis Riekstiņš in Riga, Latvia, developing networking software for x86 PC hardware that would develop into a product called RouterOS.
+MikroTik was established in 1996 by founders John Tully and Arnis Riekstiņš in Riga, Latvia, developing networking software for x86 PC hardware that would develop into a product called RouterOS.
 The earliest versions of RouterOS were based on Linux 2.2.

-In 2002, MikroTik began producing their own networking-focused low-power single-board computers, branded RouterBoard, that ran RouterOS.
-These early SBCs could be expanded and/or used as components of other systems, but as time passed, this RouterBoard/RouterOS platform would develop into a full line network equipment.
+In 2002, MikroTik expanded its product line by producing their own networking-focused low-power single-board computers (SBC), branded RouterBoard, that ran RouterOS.
+These early SBCs could be expanded and/or integrated as components of other systems, but as time passed, this RouterBoard/RouterOS platform would develop into a full line of network equipment.